At-Will Versus Right-to-Work States

 Our lawyers can help you understand your rights as an employee and advocate for you if your employer violates them.
 For help with your employment situation, schedule a consultation with our North or South Carolina offices.

-The Differences Between At-Will and Right-to-Work States
+What is The Differences Between At-Will and Right-to-Work States?

 People might think the phrases “right-to-work” and “at-will” are interchangeable, but this is not the case.
 While both phrases refer to an employee’s relationship with their place of employment, each phrase applies to a different aspect of that relationship.

-In states where employment is “at will,” an employer has the right to fire its employees or alter their pay, bonuses, and other benefits at any time for any reason that: does not (1) violate applicable federal or State law; and/or (2) breach a valid employment contract that guarantees employment for a specific term.
-Another important aspect of “at-will” employment is that an employee can quit at any time for any reason.
+In states where employment is “at will,” an employer has the right to fire its employees or alter their pay, bonuses, and other benefits at any time for any reason that:

 While “at-will” employment concerns the relationship between an employer and employee, an employee’s “right to work” also considers an employee’s relationship with a union.
 This phrase refers to an employee’s right to employment regardless of their union affiliation.
 In right-to-work states, an employee can be covered under a union contract even if the employee is not a member of the union and/or does not pay union dues.